No. 25 Michigan State outlasts Indiana 40-31

-Brian Lewerke threw for 300 yards and three touchdowns for the Spartans, who held off the upset-minded Hoosiers (3-2, 0-2) on a rare day when Michigan State’s defense struggled.
-Michael Penix Jr. returned for Indiana after missing the previous two games with an undisclosed injury – and he gave the Spartans fits, completing 20 passes in a row during one stretch.
+”It definitely feels good to be able to score when we need to and drive down there at the end and get points, when the defense wasn’t having their best day,” Lewerke said. ”Which doesn’t happen a lot.”

-”It definitely feels good to be able to score when we need to and drive down there at the end and get points, when the defense wasn’t having their best day,” Lewerke said. ”Which doesn’t happen a lot – but I’m glad we played well today.”
+Lewerke threw for 300 yards and three touchdowns in a game that turned into quite a quarterback duel.
+Michael Penix Jr. returned for Indiana (3-2, 0-2 Big Ten) after missing the previous two games with an undisclosed injury – and he gave the Spartans (4-1, 2-0) fits, completing 20 passes in a row during one stretch.

 Rather than try to score right away, the Spartans ran the clock down and set up Coghlin’s kick.